Should you include volunteer work on your resume?

 - Want to highlight leadership skills that you haven’t yet developed through your professional career.

-However, if you already have years of relevant work experience or if your volunteer work isn’t related at all to the position you want, then it’s best to leave it off your resume.
+However, if you already have years of relevant work experience or if your volunteer work isn’t related at all to the position you want, it’s best to leave it off your resume.

 How to list volunteer work on your resume